triestpa/Police-Analysis-Python/README.md

 Ok great, this is much easier to read.

-In the above table, we can see that non-white drivers are more likely to be arrested during a stop that was initiated due to an equipment or moving violation, but white drivers are more likely to be arrested for a traffic stop resulting from an "other" reason.
-Non-white drivers are also, to varying degrees, more likely than white drivers to be given tickets for each violation.
+In the above table, we can see that non-white drivers are more likely to be arrested during a stop that was initiated due to an equipment or moving violation, but white drivers are more likely to be arrested for a traffic stop resulting from "other" reason.
+Non-white drivers are more likely than white drivers to be given tickets for each violation.

+#### 2.4 - Visualize Stop Outcome and Violation Results

-Let's generate a bar chart now in order to visualize this data broken down by race.
+Let's generate a bar chart now in order to visualize this data broken down by more granularly race.
 ```python
 race_stats = df_vt_filtered.groupby(['violation', 'driver_race']).apply(compute_outcome_stats).unstack()
 fig, axes = plt.subplots(nrows=1, ncols=2, figsize=figsize)